stephen989/spotify/README.md

 # spotify
 Parse Spotify listening history files and retrieve the relevant track, album, artist and genre info using Spotipy, a Python Spotify API wrapper

+## about
+By emailing privacy@spotify.com, your entire Spotify activity can be downloaded.
+Amongst the creepy location info, there's a series of files containing your entire listening history.
+The project extracts the relevant info from these files and uses Spotipy to gather all relevant necessary supporting information about the tracks in it, outputting them in clean .csv files.

+Spotify takes about two weeks to send you the data from when you email them.
+There is a way to instantly access your previous 90 days activity via the privacy settings, however this data is given in a different format and isn't compatiable with this code.

 ## how to run
 To run, change the path argument in __main__ to point from the script location to the directory containing the spotify listening history files.